 for an upcoming exhibit.
 At this time, the museum is looking for a Combitron

-model to compliment the Combitron S. The machines are visually identical
+model to go along with the Combitron S. The machines are visually identical

-other than a small peripheral connector on the left side of the machine, toward
+other than a peripheral connector on the left side of the machine, toward

 the front, on the Combitron S. The Diehl Combitron was marketed in

 through an OEM purchasing agreement.
 The museum is looking for